Antetokounmpo scores 25 as Bucks beat Pelicans 123-115

 TIP-INS

 Pelicans: F Nikola Mirotic sat out for the third consecutive game with a right ankle injury. ...
-F Julius Randle, who left Sunday's game against Miami in the fourth quarter with a right ankle sprain, didn't play.
-Miller replaced him in the starting lineup. .
+F Julius Randle, who left Sunday's game in the fourth quarter with a right ankle sprain, didn't play.
+Miller replaced him in the starting lineup. ...
 A right ankle injury also sidelined G Ian Clark.

 UP NEXT